Table of contents

 After mentioning the trigger, I advise you to continue writing with the following structure

-- CTA: a soft call to action that encourages conversation (e.g. making sure the prospect actually encounters the problem mentioned).
+- CTA: End with a soft call to action that encourages engagement, such as confirming if the prospect is experiencing the problem you mentioned

 Example of a sales sequence with a relevant sales trigger:

-Leexi is particularly well-suited to onboarding sales reps, as the tool enables them to listen to and review past calls for training purposes, while also having statistics available to explain why some calls are more effective than others.
+Leexi is particularly well-suited to onboarding Sales Reps, as it allows them to listen to past calls and review them for training purposes.
+The tool also provides detailed statistics, helping sales teams understand why certain calls are more successful than others.

 Our target audience is as follows:

-- Heads of Sales at tech companies with between 50 and 200 employees who are currently recruiting salespeople.
+- Heads of Sales at tech companies with 50 to 200 employees who are actively recruiting salespeople

-To create the prospect lists, we used Nomination, a tool that also identifies companies that are recruiting.
+To build the prospect lists, we used LinkedIn Sales Navigator, a tool that helps identify companies currently recruiting.

-We then created a multi-channel sequence to contact all prospects and maximize the response rate.
+We then created a multi-channel campaign to contact all prospects and optimize the response rate.
 Here it is:

 Two main branches make up the sequence:

-- A mail and LinkedIn messages branch, when the pro mail is found.
+- A mail and LinkedIn messages branch, when the professional mail is found

 Let’s start with the email branch: